 You are now a part of God’s forever family and have just changed your eternal destiny.
 Now, you are one of those watching for the “Blessed Hope.”

-Hal Lindsey’s use of the “Sinner’s Prayer” as a legitimate means of salvation without crucifying the flesh is consistent with his anti-biblical promise that Christians are promised a soft life.
+Hal Lindsey’s use of the “Sinner’s Prayer” as a legitimate means of salvation without crucifying the flesh is 100% on par with his anti-biblical promise that Christians are promised a soft life.

 The following passage is used by Dispensationalists as proof of a pre-tribulation physical removal of believers with their resident Holy Spirit.